bnomei/kirby-instagram-api/readme.md

 c::set('plugin.instagram-api.tag.snippet', 'ia-example-media');
 ```

-This simplyfies the Kirby-Tag call to:
+This simplifies the Kirby-Tag call to:

 ```
 (instagramapi: mykirbyusername)